 They'll help dig you out of that “overwhelmed caregiver” rut.

-We share highlights from the article and explain how to use these 5 tips to reduce caregiver stress.
+We share highlights from the article and explain how to use these five tips to reduce caregiver stress.

 1. Set up good routines

-Don’t underestimate how helpful a daily routine will be – both for you and your older adult.
+Don’t underestimate how helpful a daily routine will be for you and your loved one.

-A routine means doing the same basic activities around the same time every day.
+A routine means doing the same basic activities at the same time every day.
 This gives structure and a natural flow to the day.

 Routines help seniors feel more secure because they know what to expect.
 This reduces struggles over everyday tasks and improves sleep.

 Routines reduce stress and headaches for you as well.
-When your older adult is calmer and more cooperative, the day goes more smoothly for everyone.
+When your older adult is calmer and more cooperative, the day goes more smoothly.

-Routines also reduce the need for you to make dozens of little decisions throughout the day.
+Routines also reduce the need to make dozens of little daily decisions.

 2. Use a planner or calendar